by, Harry Bourne,

 Having so assiduously tracked Amerinds to Atlantic-facing Europe in what is likely to remain the standard work on the subject for years to come, it is especially noteworthy that Forbes (2007) evidently regards it as unlikely that any reached west Africa.
 On the other hand, he cites John Heaviside (The New World the Old, The Old the New 1868; reprint 2009) with approval and it was Heaviside’s (ib.) opinion that there were Amerind sources for Egyptian civilisation.
 Douglas Peck (Yucatan: From Prehistory to the Great Maya Revolt 2005, Origin & Diffusion of Maya Civilisation 2007, etc) described Maya legends of their god named Kukulkan.

 He is depicted as a Feathered-snake and as leaving towards the rising sun (= the east).
-Peck (ib.) also says that devout Maya went seeking the homeland of Kukulkan (= the Aztec Quetzalcoatl), so links with Jonah Lissner (Evidence for the Ancestors of the Guanches as Founders of Pre-Dynastic Egypt online) linking the Kukulkan image with carvings on Fuerteventura (Canary).
+Peck (ib.) also says that devout Maya went seeking the homeland of Kukulkan (= the Aztec Quetzalcoatl).
 Gordon Kennedy (The White Indians of Nivaria online) takes this further when comparing such guan-words/names as Guantanomo (Caribbean), Guanahini (Caribbean), Guanaboca (Caribbean), Guanche (Canaries), Canarian placenames, etc. This may feed into the strange map shown by Kennedy (ib.) of the Canaries merging into Caribbean islands to represent Pre-Colombian opinion of how close the two island-groups were with this only dispelled after the Columbus voyages.

 Logs of Californian redwood have long been known to have gone over considerable distances over the Pacific Ocean to Hawaii where they were turned into canoes.
 There are also suggested Polynesian words from Hawaii in Amerind tongues in California.
 Other American timber is the spruce logs that are held to be shown by Sir Lindsay Scott (as Forbes ib.) to occur in buildings in the Western plus Northern Isles of Scotland.
 Massive bamboos also of American origin and further drifting across the Atlantic too, again took the attention of many in Pre-Columbian days.